raspberrypilearning/editor-dont-collide/en/step_2.md

 --- /code ---
 </div>

-**Test:** Run your code and you should see a coloured circle appear near the bottom of the screen.
+**Test:** Run your code and you should see the emoji appear near the bottom of the screen.

 <div class="c-project-callout c-project-callout--tip">

 ### Tip

-You may not want your player to look like a circle, but you can make the code work with just a circle for now, and then update the way the player looks later.
-This is called **iterating**.
+You can choose any emoji to represent your player.

 </div>